Robert Stinnett: Day of Deceit

-In 1982 Stinnett read At Dawn We Slept, The Untold Story Of Pearl Harbor by World War II veteran and historian Professor Gordon Prange.
+In 1982 Stinnett read At Dawn We Slept: The Untold Story of Pearl Harbor by World War II veteran and historian Gordon Prange.
 Stinnett went to Pearl Harbor to investigate and write a news story.
 His research continued for 17 years and culminated in Day of Deceit, which challenges the orthodox historiography on the attack on Pearl Harbor.
 Stinnett claimed to have found information showing that the attacking fleet was detected through radio and intelligence intercepts, but that the information was deliberately withheld from Admiral Kimmel, the commander of the base.

-First released in December 1999, it received a nuanced review in The New York Times and is frequently referenced by proponents of advance knowledge theories.
+First released in December 1999, it received a nuanced review in The New York Times and is frequently referenced by proponents of advance knowledge conspiracy theories.
 Many historians of the period reject its thesis, pointing to what they believe are several key errors and a reliance on doubtful sources.

 The Play

 In 1982 Stinnett was working as a sports photographer for the Oakland Tribune.
-With 4 seconds left in the Big Game (football game) between Cal and Stanford, Stinnett stationed himself behind the south end zone in California Memorial Stadium, at Berkeley.
-As it happened, Kevin Moen and teammates Dwight Garner, Richard Rodgers, and Mariet Ford pulled off "The Play", in which Moen fielded the Stanford kickoff, lateraled the ball, and five laterals later, received the final lateral, which he ran into the end zone through the Stanford Band.
+With four seconds left in that year's "Big Game" between the Cal and Stanford football teams, Stinnett stationed himself behind the south end zone at Berkeley's California Memorial Stadium.
+As it happened, Cal's Kevin Moen and teammates Dwight Garner, Richard Rodgers, and Mariet Ford pulled off "The Play", in which Moen fielded the Stanford kickoff, lateraled the ball, and five laterals later, received the final lateral, which he ran into the end zone through the Stanford Band.
 Stinnett was in perfect position for a famous photographic shot wherein Moen is on the zenith point of his leap, roaring in triumph, the football held high over his helmet, and about to land on Stanford trombone player Gary Tyrell.